stevecochrane/stevecochrane.com/README.md

   my styles, all with
   [a tiny config file](https://github.com/stevecochrane/stevecochrane.com/blob/main/.eleventy.js).
 - I've dropped both Less and Sass in favor of [PostCSS](https://github.com/postcss/postcss).
-The intent is to write plain, valid CSS, plus proposed CSS features, and then polyfill for older browsers using [postcss-preset-env](https://github.com/csstools/postcss-preset-env), just like using Babel for writing modern JavaScript.
+The intent is to write plain, valid CSS, plus proposed CSS features with PostCSS polyfills if needed.
 So this follows proposed standards and does not include things like mixins.
 - I would like to have used CSS Grid, but the page’s grid, which I carried over from version 6, is weird and unconventional.
 I’ve kept things as-is for now.
 I'd also like to make use of recent CSS advancements in color styles so color variations can be done in the CSS itself, rather than with outside tools.